hl7ch/ch-epreg/input/pagecontent/index.md

 The CH EPREG implementation guide (IG) describes the FHIR representation of the **e**lectronic **preg**nancy passport in Switzerland.
 It is dependent on [CH Core](http://fhir.ch/ig/ch-core/index.html) and [CH Term](http://fhir.ch/ig/ch-term/index.html), which describe the Swiss-specific context.
 CH EPREG follows the [Swiss layered approach to FHIR interoperability](http://fhir.ch/ig/ch-core/usage-swiss-core-artifacts.html), which promotes the reuse of common core artifacts across different exchange formats.
 Like other Swiss exchange format IGs such as CH EMED (medication) and CH VACD (vaccination), CH EPREG leverages core clinical profiles where relevant to pregnancy care, ensuring consistency across Swiss healthcare documentation while applying pregnancy-specific constraints where needed.

+The pregnancy passport represents a snapshot of pregnancy-related information at a specific point in time and can be stored in the Electronic Patient Record (EPR).
+The consolidation and update processes for incorporating data from multiple encounters and sources are not within the scope of this implementation guide.
+Different approaches to handling these processes are described in the concept paper.

 This implementation guide is based on the concept for the exchange format of the electronic pregnancy passport ([de](https://www.e-health-suisse.ch/upload/documents/eSchwangerschaftspass_Konzept_de.pdf), [fr](https://www.e-health-suisse.ch/upload/documents/eDossiergrossesse_Concept_fr.pdf)).

 <div markdown="1" class="stu-note">